prisonerjohn/sensing-machines/docs/_posts/2019-10-28-final-project.md

 ### Instructions

 * Team up in groups of 2.
-  * You can be 3 in a team if it makes sense.
+  * You can be 1 or 3 in a team if it makes sense.
 Project complexity should be proportional to the size of your group.
   * Clearly define everyone's roles.
   * If you have an idea and are looking for a partner, propose it in the Telegram channel!